-If you’re in the market for a high-quality, lightweight, full-featured, double umbrella… you’re welcome 😉 P.S.
+If you’re in the market for a quality, lightweight, full-featured, double umbrella… you’re welcome 😉 P.S.
 Like Hondas, they have great resale value.

-*Available in three color options: silver, black and green.
-The black frame will be $530.
+*Available in three color options: silverand black.
+The black frame is $429.

 Ergo took the best features from the most popular nursing pillows to design one with the best-of-all-worlds.
 The Ergo Natural Curve has a unique contour that helps position baby in a tummy-to-tummy position for lasting support while nursing.
 Because it sits taller than other pillows, it prevents back pain caused from slouching after marathon nursing sessions.